MN LEND Manual

 REQUIRED for LTT

-Creating an ILLP gives you time to be thoughtful at the beginning of the year about what you will do as a LEND fellow to grow as a leader.
-And how you will incorporate the components listed here into your schedule.
-We will work on this together during our first Thursday session.
-You can also use this throughout the year to track your progress toward your goals.
+Creating an ILLP gives you time to be thoughtful at the beginning of the year about what you will do as a LEND fellow to grow as a leader, and help you consider how you will incorporate the components listed here into your schedule.
+We will work on this together during our first Thursday sessions.
+You can also use and adapt the ILLP throughout the year to track your progress toward your goals.

 Documentation of Training Hours